ShawnZhong/xv6-file-system-visualizer/README.md

 - See the overall layout of an xv6 filesystem image

-- View the metadata storoed in inodes
+- View the metadata stored in inodes

 - Trace the relationship between files/directories, inodes, and blocks